Skip to content

 --autosave seed-session.dat

 Two missing words expands the search to roughly 4.2 million candidates.
-Slower, but still feasible.
-Three missing words from a 24-word seed is approximately 8.5 billion combinations, which exceeds practical consumer hardware limits without an AddressDB-backed search cluster.
+Slower, still feasible.
+Three missing words from a 24-word seed runs to roughly 8.5 billion combinations, which exceeds practical consumer hardware limits without an AddressDB-backed search cluster.

 Scenario D Passphrase Forgotten Seed Remembered

-BIP-39 passphrases (sometimes called the 25th word) are a separate secret layered on top of the mnemonic.
+BIP-39 passphrases (the so-called 25th word) sit as a separate secret on top of the mnemonic.
 The mnemonic alone derives one wallet.
 The mnemonic plus any passphrase derives a completely different wallet.
-If you used a passphrase and forgot it, your funds are in the passphrase-derived wallet, not the base wallet.
+If you used a passphrase and forgot it, your funds sit in the passphrase-derived wallet, not the base wallet.

-This is recoverable if you remember fragments.
-Use btcrecover in passphrase mode:
+Recoverable if you remember fragments.
+Run btcrecover in passphrase mode:

 python btcrecover.py \